axd1967/lander/README.md

 Lander is a 3D extension of the "classic" lander app for the HP-15C.
-The code might/might not fit in a 15C (23 regs + 42x7=294 steps?, to confirm, check the [release history](#rh).)
+The code might/might not fit in a 15C (26 regs + 39x7=273 bytes?, to confirm, check the [release history](#rh).)

 # Phases